Inside The Hart of Health: Our First Podcast | The Hart of Health Podcast

 Hi, I’m Joané Hart, and I am Jonathan Hart.
 This is The Hart of Health.
-The show where we focus mainly on health and self-optimization.
-Here, we like to talk about our experiencesand knowledge when it comes to health and biohacking.
-Hope you enjoy the show.
+A show where we focus mainly on health and self-optimization.
+Here, we like to talk about our experiences and knowledge when it comes to health and biohacking.
+We hope you enjoy the show.

 Hey everyone, on today’s episode, we are going to be discussing what we hope to achieve with this podcast and also take a look at what we want to do this year as far as health and lifestyle is concerned.

 What I’m aiming to get out of The Hart of Health is to basically have a platform to express everything I’m excited about when it comes to health.
 Both Jonathan and I love talking about health and love telling people what we know and giving people tips and advice.
 There is always something to talk about, and the thing is that not everyone always wants to listen to that, and I basically wanted a place where the people who are listening want to hear what we are saying and want to learn more about health.
 We want to reach people who want to be better and healthier versions of themselves.
 And have fun with it.
 We should really have fun with it.

 Yeah.
 I’m hoping to sort of help share experiences we have, and you know, reach out to people, and maybe we say something that resonates or get through to someone, and they think, “Hey, wait, that actually sounds doable”.
 Or like “I can fix my health” or I” can be healthier”.
 Because, maybe we could make something sound simpler or make it sound doable.
 I like taking complex subjects and making them a little bit more simple and yeah, it’d be nice if we can get more people on a healthy path.

 Yeah.
 I decided years ago that part of my mission in life is to make the world a healthier place.
 And what’s great about today is through podcasting, through YouTube, through all these channels, we can reach people, we can get information out there and hopefully make a difference.